 After we settled into our room, the doorbell rang and two smiling ladies from the housekeeping team were waiting with a collection of strange objects.
 They asked us to take a seat, and then we were treated to a foot wash, scrub and massage.
 It was a real unexpected delight.

-Reinvigorated by our tootsie treat, we set off to explore the property.
+Reinvigorated by our tootsie treats, we set off to explore the property.
 Let us show you around…

 A Look Around the Property